 14.5 "Unwanted" (e-novella, 7/2016)

-This ongoing post was revised and updated on 8/24/2016 to include a review of Unraveled, the 15th novel in the series.
-That review appears first, followed by an overview of the series world-building and summaries and/or reviews of the preceding 14 novels and three novellas.
+This ongoing post was revised and updated on 8/8/2017 to include a review of Snared, the 16th novel in the series.
+That review appears first, followed by an overview of the series world-building and summaries and/or reviews of all of the preceding novels and novellas.

-FULL DISCLOSURE: My review of Unraveled is based on an electronic advance reading copy (ARC) of the book that I received from the publisher through Netgalley in exchange for an honest review.
+FULL DISCLOSURE: My review of Snared is based on an electronic advance reading copy (ARC) of the book that I received from the publisher through NetGalley in exchange for an honest review.
 I received no promotional or monetary rewards, and the opinions in this review are strictly my own.

 In this world, the elementals (manipulators of fire, ice, stone, and metal) are the top dogs, with more power than the other supernaturals: giants, dwarfs, and vampires (no shape-shifters in this world).
 The supernaturals live openly among the humans.
 Gin is a rare stone and ice elemental who lives and works in Ashland, a southern Appalachian city that (at the beginning of the series) is under the Mafia-style control of the villainous Mab Monroe, a fire elemental who may have a link to Gin’s tortured past.
 Mab controls the town through its human corporate structure and security forces.

 The series story arc for the first five books involves Gin’s search for information about the murder of her mother and sisters seventeen years ago.
 In each book, Gin discovers a bit more information about the killer and about the reasons for her family’s murder.
 Other key characters include Finn Lane (Fletcher’s computer-savvy, womanizing son) and the dwarves Deveraux sisters (Sophia and Jo-Jo) who assist Gin in her adventures.